dejanu/az104/azdevops/azdevops.md

 * The agent always starts this communication (pull model).
 All the messages from the agent to Azure Pipelines over HTTPS, depend on how you configure the agent.
 * The agent downloads a listener OAuth token and uses it to listen to the job queue
 * The maximum duration of a build running on the Microsoft-hosted agent is  **6h**

+### Agent types(Connect agents to **Azure Pipelines**)

-* Connect self-hosted agent pool to **Azure Pipelines**: A PAT is used to connect a self-hosted agent to Azure Pipelines
+* **self-hosted** : A PAT is used to connect a self-hosted agent to Azure Pipelines
-* Only self-hosted agents support incremental builds.
+    - Only self-hosted agents support incremental builds
+    - Github CodeSpace are self-hosted agents

 * Azure DevOps project using a Git repository auth methods:
     - SSH authentication is used when Git Credential Manager or personal access tokens PATs are not allowed
     - OAuth is used for REST APIs only.
 Active Directory is used for on-premises deployments only.

+* Environment represents a collection of resources targeted for deployment

 * Which two features are present in Azure Pipelines, but NOT in GitHub Actions?
     - deployment groups